 48. Long and Wide Chimney

 But won’t that squeeze the kitchen?
+In a way, yes.
+And that’s where open shelving comes in.

 This custom design uses a multipart backsplash to creatively blend in the kitchen hood with the rest of the kitchen.
-Right behind the range hood is a section of backsplash with multi-colored, nicely patterned tiles that add a great aesthetic to the overall design.
+Right behind the range hood is a backsplash section with multi-colored, nicely patterned tiles that add a great aesthetic to the overall design.
+The kitchen hood itself is made of steel, and its dark gray tone effortlessly blends in with the gray walls.

 You can also use open shelving to create more space with this design while sticking to the patterned, two-tone color scheme prevalent in the entire design.